 Based on the risk assessment concomitant use of COVID-19 vaccines are permitted with no minimum time period between any dose of trial IMP and deployed vaccine.
-No direct drug-drug interaction between the COVID-19 vaccines and the trial IMP(s) is anticipated.
-COVID-19 vaccinations or boosters that may become available must be recorded in the patient notes as a concomitant medicine (name, date of vaccination).
+No direct drug-drug interaction between the

+COVID-19 vaccines and the trial IMP(s) are anticipated.
+COVID-19 vaccinations must be recorded in the patient notes as a concomitant medicine (name, date of vaccination).